 Tekla Downloadsonline portal service for downloading Tekla product family software packages and applications

-For example, Tekla Structures and Tekla Open API can be downloaded from Tekla Downloads.
+For example, Tekla Structures can be downloaded from Tekla Downloads.

 Tekla Downloads is one of the Tekla online services.

 can be accessed from https://download.tekla.com.
 You need to have an Internet connection to access the service and a Tekla account to download software packages.